nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 ### Step 3 - Client application gets the access token and ID token from OAuth server
 * After getting the authorization code from OAuth server, the client application sends a request to OAuth server for access token and id token.
-* In our example, a POST request is sent by client application to the OAuth server with the authorization code, client id and client secret
+* In our example, a POST request is sent by client application to the OAuth server's token endpoint URL as shown below
 ```
 POST /realms/myorg/protocol/openid-connect/token HTTP/1.1
 Host: localhost:8080